 On the non-technical side, I definitely learned just as much as the former.
-Interpersonal communication skills has been one of the areas of life that I want to improve on.
+Interpersonal communication skills have been one of the areas of life that I want to improve on.

-I am given the high degree of autonomy in scoping out my tasks that involve reading up on good software engineering practices, researching on existing technologies and software design, putting up a proposal, estimating time effort, together with the guidance and support given by my boss when needed and requested, and finally initiating to discuss with the team on resolving communication overhead.
+I am given a high degree of autonomy in scoping out my tasks that involve reading up on good software engineering practices, researching existing technologies and software design, putting up a proposal, and estimating time effort, together with the guidance and support given by my boss when needed and requested, and finally initiating to discuss with the team on resolving communication overhead.